ppy/osu-wiki/wiki/Tournaments/CMC/2020/en.md

 ### Group Stage rules

-1. In the Group Stage, the 32 previously qualified players will be randomly spread out into 8 groups consisting of 4 different players each based on their seed.
+1. In the Group Stage, the 32 previously qualified players will be randomly spread out into eight groups consisting of four different players each based on their seed.
 2. All the players from each group will face each other in a single multiplayer lobby under the "Battle Royale" matchup system as follows:
    - All players will have to consecutively play all of the six Group Stage maps in the order that it is being written on the [main spreadsheet](https://docs.google.com/spreadsheets/d/1VttS6M8GdWINmMBuHws6AcND0yh3mNGzUiVQwleLP4Q/edit#gid=1467418977).
-   - After the conclusion of each map, the two players that performs the best will receive +2 points while the other two players will receive +1 point.
+   - After the conclusion of each map, the two players that perform the best will receive +2 points while the other two players will receive +1 point.
 3. Players **are not allowed** to ban any maps in the Group Stage.
 4. Players will subsequently be ranked in their respective groups based from the amount of points they accumulate in the room.
    - In case of a points tie, all affected players will be ordered by their Group Stage seed.